RohitBandaru/rohitbandaru.github.io/_posts/2025-09-28-Foundation-Models-for-Robotics-VLA.md

 The data for training robots mainly consists of videos accompanied by robot actions.
 Actions are typically floating-point values to map to low-level commands to control the hardware.
 These robot “episodes” can also contain additional sensor data or multiple camera views.
 This data is diverse due to different robot embodiments, each with varying sensors, action spaces, and capabilities.
 The goal of a foundation model is to train a single model that can be deployed across many robots, requiring a large dataset that contains data from a diverse set of robots.

-{% include figure.liquid loading="eager" path="assets/img/blog/vla/trajectory.png" alt="Sample action trajectory from DROID" class="img-fluid mx-auto d-block" width=600 source="https://droid-dataset.github.io/" %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/vla/trajectory.png" alt="Sample action trajectory from DROID" class="img-fluid mx-auto d-block" width=600 source="https://droid-dataset.github.io/" %}

 One of the most significant efforts in building this kind of dataset is [Open X-Embodiment](https://robotics-transformer-x.github.io/).
 This collective effort from 21 academic and industrial institutions amalgamates 72 different datasets from 27 different robots, covering 527 skills across 160,266 tasks.
 The dataset standardizes data from diverse robot types (single arm, double arm, wheeled robots) with varying sensors and action spaces into a unified format.